rasterio/rasterio/docs/cli.rst

 into a multiband dataset.
 Input datasets must be of a kind: same data type, dimensions, etc. The output is cloned from the first input.
 By default, ``stack`` will take all bands from each input and write them in same order to the output.
-Optionally, bands for each input may be specified using a simple
+Optionally, bands for each input may be specified using the following syntax:
-syntax:

 - ``--bidx N`` takes the Nth band from the input (first band is 1).
 - ``--bidx M,N,O`` takes bands M, N, and O.